COVID-19 Over-the-Counter Tests

 - “Self-referred” in the Corresponding name field

-For patients enrolled in a MA plan, submit claims to Original Medicare through your Medicare Administrative Contractor (MAC).
-Use your patients’ Medicare Beneficiary Identifiers (MBIs) (not their Medicare Advantage Plan Member IDs) to bill Original Medicare.
+For patients enrolled in a MA plan, submit claims to Original Medicare through your Medicare Administrative Contractor (MAC) for dates of service from April 4, 2022 – May 11, 2023.
+Use your patients’ MBIs (not their MA plan member IDs) to bill Original Medicare.

 Tips for Billing

 - We’ll deny payment if you submit a claim for OTC COVID-19 tests that you provided after May 11, 2023.